toluda17/toluda17/README.md

-## Hi there 👋
+# Hi, I’m Toluwani 👋🏾

 <!--
 **toluda17/toluda17** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

+Aspiring Security Engineer | SOC Analyst in Training | BSc.
+Computing Science @ University of Glasgow

+---

+## 🚀 About Me
+- Passionate about blue team security, detection engineering, and digital forensics
+- Security+ certified with hands-on experience in threat detection, Linux security, and SIEM tools
+- Actively working through Pwn College and developing low-level skills in C and Linux
+- Building my own security tooling and lab environments to simulate and detect real-world attacks

+---

-Here are some ideas to get you started:
+---Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...